Storyflow Logo

 Storyflow visual workspace shown in The 12 Best Tana Alternatives in 2026 (We Tested Them All)

 I want to lead with the friction.
 Storyflow is not an outliner.
-There is no queryable typed-node structure, no supertags, and no block-and-outline interface.
-If your Tana attachment is the outliner paradigm or the supertag queries, Capacities or Roam will feel closer to home, and Storyflow works well alongside either for the moment your notes turn into a project.
+There are no supertags, no typed-node queries, and no block-and-outline interface.
+If your Tana attachment is the outliner paradigm or the queries, Capacities or Roam will feel closer to home, and Storyflow works alongside either for the moment your notes turn into a project.

 Now the strength.
 For Tana users whose actual friction is the structural complexity (the time spent designing schemas instead of doing work) and who want a tool that holds project work rather than personal knowledge, Storyflow's canvas paradigm is a categorical shift.
 The unit of organisation is the project board, not the typed node.
 A consulting project on a Storyflow board contains client cards, a brand-strategy Story blueprint, working strategy documents, research source cards, and the project timeline, all visible at once.
 The AI reads your full active board by default, plus up to 1 Tactic and 3 Documents you @-mention in the chat.
+Ask it which source cards support the retention argument and it answers from what is on the board, not from a query you had to write first.
 The output is a working project environment, not a queryable knowledge base.
+Tana was built for people who think in structure.
+Some people think in space, and this is the tool for them.

 Best for: Tana users whose actual friction was schema design overhead and who want project-canvas paradigm.
 Also great for: Tana users who want a fresh project-canvas paradigm with AI built in from day one.